-Focus Area / Definition Strengths- What are we doing well?
-Areas for Improvement- What can we work on?
-How might we do this?
-1 Enrolment Right to seek admission and enrol on the same basis as prospective students without disability including the right to reasonable adjustments.
+Focus Area / Definition What have you observed in schools?
+How else might schools be meeting these obligations?
+Enrolment Right to seek admission and enrol on the same basis as prospective students without disability including the right to reasonable adjustments.
 Participation Right to access courses and programs; use services and facilities; and have reasonable adjustments, to ensure students with disability are able to participate in education and training on the same basis as students without disability.
 Curriculum Development, Accreditation and Delivery Right to participate in courses and relevant supplementary programs that are designed to develop their skills, knowledge and understanding, on the same basis as students without disability and to have reasonable adjustments to ensure they are able to participate in education and training.